arslanbilal/Moviest/README.md

 - List the last successful searches

 ### Requirements:
-- Xcode 10.2+
+- Xcode 13+
-- Swift 5.0+
+- Swift 5+
-- iOS 10.0+
+- iOS 12+

 ### Installation:
 1. Download the zip file.
-2. Navigate to the folder in Terminal
+2. Navigate to the folder
-3. Run `pod install`
-4. Open and run the app
+4. Open `Moviest.xcworkspace` and run the app

 ### Third-party Libs:
 - `Alamofire` for networking